aimms/user-guide/aimms-ide/Solvers/IPOPT/HSL_libraries.rst

     1. Download, e.g., Ipopt-3.11.0.zip from `http://www.coin-or.org/download/source/Ipopt/ <https://www.coin-or.org/download/source/Ipopt/>`_ and unzip the file.

-2. The file Ipopt-3.11.0\Ipopt\MSVisualStudio\v8-ifort\libhsl\libhsl.vfproj (can be opened using a normal editor) shows which HSL .f files are needed if MA57 is used.
+    2. The file **Ipopt-3.11.0\\Ipopt\\MSVisualStudio\\v8-ifort\\libhsl\\libhsl.vfproj** (can be opened using a normal editor) shows which HSL .f files are needed if MA57 is used.

-3. Obtain the HSL Fortran files from `http://www.hsl.rl.ac.uk/ <https://www.hsl.rl.ac.uk/>`_ and place them in directory Ipopt-3.11.0\ThirdParty\HSL.
+    3. Obtain the HSL Fortran files from `http://www.hsl.rl.ac.uk/ <https://www.hsl.rl.ac.uk/>`_ and place them in directory **Ipopt-3.11.0\\ThirdParty\\HSL**.

-4. Open IpOpt-ifort.sln in Ipopt-3.11.0\Ipopt\MSVisualStudio\v8-ifort using MS Visual Studio Fortran.
+    4. Open **IpOpt-ifort.sln** in **Ipopt-3.11.0\\Ipopt\\MSVisualStudio\\v8-ifort** using MS Visual Studio Fortran.

     5. Build the libhsl project.

     6. Copy the resulting libhsl.dll to the Solvers directory of AIMMS.
 Alternatively, you can also place libhsl.dll into a directory which is added to the PATH environment variable on Windows or to the LD_LIBRARY_PATH search path on Linux.

 For HSL without MA57 the instructions for step 2 and 5 are slightly different:

     2a.
-The file Ipopt-3.11.0\Ipopt\MSVisualStudio\v8-ifort\libhsl-no-MA57\libhsl-no-MA57.vfproj (can be opened using a normal editor) shows which HSL .f files are needed if MA57 is not used.
+The file **Ipopt-3.11.0\\Ipopt\\MSVisualStudio\\v8-ifort\\libhsl-no-MA57\\libhsl-no-MA57.vfproj** (can be opened using a normal editor) shows which HSL .f files are needed if MA57 is not used.

     5a.
 Build the libhsl-no-MA57 project.

-After building libhsl.dll and copying it, you can select HSL as the linear solver by using the option **Linear Solver Selection** .
+After building libhsl.dll and copying it, you can select HSL as the linear solver by using the option **Linear Solver Selection**.